plasma-umass/cwhy/README.md

 ("See why")

-Explains and suggest fixes for C/C++/Rust compiler error messages.
+Explains and suggests fixes for C/C++/Rust compiler error messages.

 ## Installation